JuliaArrays/EndpointRanges.jl/README.md

-This funcionality is now in Julia, as of Julia 1.4, while syntax is slightly different.
+This functionality is now in Julia, as of Julia 1.4, while syntax is slightly different.

 # EndpointRanges